-BioLine has indicated to the Company that it believes that the Company has breached the license agreement in several ways, including, but not limited to, failure to use commercially reasonable efforts to develop BCM, failure to provide BioLine with material information concerning the development and commercialization plans for BCM and failure to notify BioLine in advance of material public disclosures regarding BCM.
-The Company and BioLine also disagree about the timing of a \$12.5 million milestone payment that the Company would owe BioLine based upon progress in the Company's BCM clinical development program.
-The Company believes it has complied with its obligations under the license agreement to use commercially reasonable efforts to develop BCM and is not currently in breach of its other obligations under the license agreement.
-Although the Company has had multiple discussions with BioLine on these issues, and these discussions are continuing, the Company has not been able to resolve these outstanding issues.
-If the Company is unable to reach agreement with BioLine on these issues, BioLine could bring a lawsuit against the Company, although any claims relating to the Company's alleged failure to use commercially reasonable efforts would first be subject to a non-binding 60-day mediation period with a third-party mediator.
-The Company believes that it would have strong defenses in any litigation that could be brought by BioLine.
-If BioLine were to prevail in any such litigation, one of the potential remedies would be the return of BCM to BioLine.
-No amounts have been accrued for this matter since no loss is probable as of December 31, 2013.
+BioLine previously indicated to the Company that it believed that the Company had breached the license agreement in several ways, including, but not limited to, failure to use commercially reasonable efforts to develop BCM, failure to provide BioLine with material information concerning the development and commercialization plans for BCM and failure to notify BioLine in advance of material public disclosures regarding BCM.
+The Company and BioLine also previously disagreed about the timing of a certain milestone payment that the Company would owe BioLine based upon progress in the Company's BCM clinical development program.
+The Company believed it had complied with its obligations under the license agreement to use commercially reasonable efforts to develop BCM and was not in breach of its other obligations under the license agreement.
+No amounts were previously accrued for this matter since no loss was probable as of December 31, 2013.
+On January 8, 2015, the Company and BioLine agreed to amend the license agreement, which resolved the prior disputes and provided for a release of claims by BioLine.
+The amendment also changed certain milestones and related payments, but the total potential milestone payments to be paid to BioLine under the license agreement remained the same.
+No additional milestones have been met as of January 8, 2015.